MateoWasClaimed/CopyTool/README.md

 # CopyTool
-A small tool to copy files and folders from a file list.
+A small tool made in python to copy files and folders from a file list.

 ![grafik](https://github.com/MateoWasClaimed/CopyTool/assets/90092866/a5919b53-af37-4694-b0a0-9231eec7565d)